pkalivas/radiate/docs/source/genome.md

 > The Living Solution

-!!! warning ":construction: Under Construction :construction:"

-    This section is currently under construction

-In Radiate, the `Phenotype` is the primary interface between the `GeneticEngine` and the individuals that it is evolving.
-It is responsible for managing the genetic information of the individual, evaluating the fitness of the individual, and providing a way for the `GeneticEngine` to interact with the individual.
-The `Phenotype` is the "body" of the individual that the `GeneticEngine` is evolving, and it is the main data structure that the `GeneticEngine` operates on.
+The `Phenotype` is the representation of an individual in the population that is being evolved by the `GeneticEngine`.
+It is a concrete implementation of a `Genotype` that includes additional functionality for the individual, such as calculating its fitness score.
+The `Phenotype` is the "living" version of the `Genotype`, and it is what the `GeneticEngine` interacts with during the evolution process.

+The `Phenotype` is responsible for:

+- Providing a way for the `GeneticEngine` to interact with the individual
+- Holding the genetic information of the individual, including its `Genotype` and fitness or `score`
+- Managing the individual's state during the evolution process

+You shouldn't need to create a `Phenotype` directly, as the `GeneticEngine` will handle this for you.

 ---

 ### Population

-> The Community of Solutions
+> The Community

-!!! warning ":construction: Under Construction :construction:"

-    This section is currently under construction
+The `Population` is a collection of `Phenotype`s that represent the current state of the genetic algorithm.
+It is the "community" of solutions that the `GeneticEngine` is evolving.
+Its really just a vector of `Phenotype`s.
+The `Population` is responsible for:

+- Sorting individuals based on their fitness scores
+- Holding the current individuals that are being evolved
+- Providing a way for the `GeneticEngine` to interact with the individuals being evolved

+The `Population` is created and managed by the `GeneticEngine`, and you shouldn't need to create a `Population` directly.
+Instead, you will interact with the `GeneticEngine` to manage the population and evolve the individuals.

+---

 ## Best Practices